MMomoCalc

 About the Zambian Kwacha

 The Zambian Kwacha (ZMW, K) is the official currency of Zambia, issued by the Bank of Zambia.
 The current Kwacha was introduced in January 2013 at a rate of 1 new Kwacha for 1,000 old Kwachas as part of a redenomination intended to simplify pricing after years of inflation.
 Subdivided into 100 ngwee, the Kwacha tracks closely with global copper prices because copper accounts for a dominant share of Zambian export revenue and FX inflows.
 Zambia restructured its sovereign external debt in 2024, which gave the Kwacha a measure of stability premium relative to the volatile mid-2020s lows.
-For mobile-money inflows to MTN MoMo, Airtel Money and Zamtel Kwacha, the formal-channel rate stays close to the BoZ daily interbank reference, and Zambia applies only a minimal sliding-scale levy on transactions.
+For mobile-money inflows to MTN MoMo, Airtel Money and Zamtel Kwacha, the formal-channel rate stays close to the BoZ daily interbank reference.
+Zambia's Mobile Money Transaction Levy is a fixed kwacha amount per band on person-to-person sends (Act No. 25 of 2024, raised by Amendment No. 22 of 2025 from 1 January 2026), paid by the sender — receiving and cash-out are exempt.

 About the US Dollar